martingerdes/martingerdes.github.io/_posts/en/2024-12-29-switching-language.md

 categories: website
 ---

-You can switch the language to german by pressing the "DE" button in the top right (second button from the right in the navigation menu).
+You can switch the language to german by pressing the "DE" button in the top right (second to last button in the navigation menu).

-The rightmost button of the navigation bar allows switching between light and dark mode.
+The last button of the navigation menu allows switching between light and dark mode.